Kohima district: History

 Prior to India's independence, the area was part of Naga Hills District, with Kohima as the district headquarters.

-Kohima District was created as one of the three districts of the newly inaugurated of Nagaland state on 1 December 1961.
+Kohima District was created as one of the three districts of the newly inaugurated Nagaland state on 1 December 1961.
 In 1973, the new districts of Phek and Wokha were created out of Kohima District, as in 1997 Dimapur District was similarly carved out.
 Peren District was carved out in 2003.
-The 2021 creation of Tseminyü District left Kohima District in its current form.

 Geography

 Kohima District has a hilly landscape - Kohima Urban Area, typical of the area, is stretched along the top of a mountain.
 The district is bounded by Tseminyü District to the north, Zünheboto District to the northeast, Phek District to the east, Senapati District of Manipur to the south, Peren to southwest and Chümoukedima District to the west.
 It is headquartered at Kohima, which is at an altitude of 1444 m above sea level.
 Mount Japfü at elevation of 3014 m, the highest peak in the district is located in the Southern Angami Region of the district.